 Kitchen wall decor can be a challenge - what should you hang in this often-used space?
 With so many styles to choose from, it can be hard to decide.
 But don't worry, we're here to help!
 In this blog post, we'll give you some ideas for kitchen wall art that will look great in any style kitchen.
 We'll also provide inspiration for every type of decorator, from the minimalist to the maximalist.
-So whether you're just starting to think about kitchen wall decor or you're ready to start shopping, read on for the best ideas and advice!
+So whether you're just starting to think about kitchen wall decor or you're ready to start shopping for kitchen wall pictures, read on for the best ideas and advice!

 How to Choose Art for Your Kitchen